martinusdev/stimulus-toggle/README.md

 - Supports dropdowns, checkboxes, and radio buttons.
 - Easily configurable with `data-*` attributes.
 - Handles toggling for grouped or individual elements.
+- Supports a11y by toggling `aria-hidden` attribute, setting `aria-controls` on the toggle controls, as well as `aria-expanded` when necessary.

 ## Installation